The Best Coffee Shops In Osaka You Shouldn’t Miss

 Glitch Coffee Osaka: Luxurious specialty coffee

-Glitch Coffee came highly recommended to me, as one of the best specialty coffee shops, and once you enter one of their locations in Japan is easy to see why.
-They take their coffee seriously… but almost too seriously, in my humble opinion.
+Glitch Coffee came highly recommended to me as one of the best specialty coffee shops in Osaka, and once you enter one of their locations, it is easy to see why.

 They specialize in single-origin lighter roasts as they want to let the original flavors of each unique region shine through.
 This all sounds amazing, however, I strongly dislike a shop where the barista looks down on its clients, and that was the vibe I got here.

-They tried to pair me with the right kind of coffee for my taste and they started with the most expensive one—which was really expensive—and then when I asked for a lower priced one based on the flavor profile, they tried to sell me again a competition level one.
-It just all felt very salesy and impersonal.
+They tried to pair me with the right kind of coffee for my taste, and they started with the most expensive one—which was really expensive—and then when I asked for a lower-priced one based on the flavor profile, they tried to sell me again a competition-level one.
+It just all felt very sales-y and impersonal.

-The coffee that I ended up having was great, but still way pricier than other specialty coffee shops.
-It is worth a shot if it is on your coffee bucket list but you can definitely find great coffee somewhere else for a normal price.
+It’s worth a shot if it is on your coffee bucket list, but you can definitely find great coffee somewhere else for a normal price.

 Address: Japan, 〒530-0005 Osaka, Kita Ward, Nakanoshima, 3 Chome−2−4 フェスティバルタワー・ウエスト 1階